earl-placido/schedule-me-app/Docs/architecture.md

   - Each tier can be stored in separate instances and resources given to each instance can be scaled based on load
 - Separation of concerns
 - We can have multiple front-ends communicating to the same logic server (improving consistency)

+Please refer to our [technologies used document](technologies-used.md) for more information on the motivations behind our choices.